 Trade accounts receivable are initially recorded at their net collectible amount and are generally recorded at the time the revenue from the sales transaction is recorded.
 We evaluate the collectibility of our receivables based on historical experience and current and forecasted economic conditions based on management's judgment.
 Additionally, receivables are written off to bad debt when management makes a final determination of uncollectibility.
-Allowance for credit losses was \$32 million at September 30, 2023 and June 30, 2023.
+Allowance for credit losses was \$26 million and \$32 million at December 31, 2023 and June 30, 2023, respectively.